The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 Views of Isle of Skye on the Ferry to Isle of Raasay, Scotland

-Visitors could spend an hour simply riding back and forth between the two islands, taking in the phenomenal views from the open-air seats on the upper deck.
-However, we think it is certainly worth sticking around Raasay for at least a few hours!
+You could spend an hour simply riding back and forth between the two islands, taking in the phenomenal views from the open-air seats on the upper deck.

 Wonderful Isle of Raasay Sights, Scotland

-Characterized by rustic charm, marked by historical remnants and featuring a modern distillery, Raasay Island is a delightful place to spend a few hours exploring.
+Characterized by rustic charm, marked by historical remnants and featuring a modern distillery, Raasay Island is a delightful place to spend a few hours.

 Find an Amazing View, Isle of Raasay, Scotland